Reef Doctor Alternative Livelihoods Programme

 - Protection of seagrass habitat.
 Beach seine (a fishing practice which is destructive to seagrass beds) fisherman will also have the opportunity to switch to an aquaculture-based livelihood.
 The project aims to create seagrass reserves, with zoning for strict protection and restricted use, to protect 10% of the total seagrass habitats in the Bay of Ranobe.

-This Darwin Initiative project seeks to become a working model and platform for marine turtle conservation throughout the Western Indian Ocean that will contribute to on-going regional conservation efforts and global sustainability.
+This programme is the single greatest conservation and poverty alleviation investment in the Bay of Ranobe in recorded history.
+It seeks to become a working model and platform for marine conservation, sustainable marine-based livelihoods, and poverty alleviation throughout the Western Indian Ocean that will contribute to on-going regional conservation efforts and global sustainability.

 For the latest project updates please visit our blog page.